The following information relates to offenders over the age of 16. For Youth offending, please see Youth offending - general information

 These orders should only be imposed where the Court believes it would help prevent serious harm.
 The offender must comply with the reasonable instructions of the supervising officer.

-A final service that the Criminal Justice Service provides to those during sentence, or for up to one year after release, is a voluntary throughcare service.
+A final service that the Criminal Justice Service provides to those during a sentence, or for up to one year after release, is a voluntary throughcare service.
 This provides offenders with access to the prison social work unit or community Criminal Justice Service if they wish to seek advice and guidance.

 One important strand of this work is the Throughcare Addiction Service through which offenders who identify themselves as wanting help with addiction problems whilst they are in custody are linked to a specialist worker in the community.
-This worker will visit and keep in touch with the person in the run up to their release date, during which time a referral will be made to an appropriate support agency in the local area.
+This worker will visit and keep in touch with the person in the run-up to their release date, during which time a referral will be made to an appropriate support agency in the local area.
 The worker will then keep in touch for at least six weeks after release to support the person in their recovery.